 Roslyn and I wondered aloud afterwards about whether we’d swayed the man to vote for Harris.
 We didn’t know.
 At least he’d taken the fliers from our hands.

-Toward the end of a long day, my final canvassing partner, Morgana (a young woman from Maine who’d heard about Seed the Vote while on a social justice retreat), and I caught up with a middle-aged white man named Brian, with semi-wild hair and an honest, direct manner, as he exited a cab in front of his home.
+Toward the end of a long day, my final canvassing partner, Morgana (a young woman from Maine who’d heard about Seed the Vote while working at a social justice retreat), and I caught up with a middle-aged white man named Brian, with semi-wild hair and an honest, direct manner, as he exited a cab in front of his home.

 “I haven’t been paying a whole lot of attention,” he said.
 “You don’t know who to believe.
 One side says the other is lying.
 And the other side says the same thing.
 One side says voting for the other will be the end of democracy.
 And the other says the same thing.
 You should see all the mailers.
 All the phone messages.
 It’s just piling up.”